 Conclusion

-Switching between Legacy X.Org and GPU rendering on Linux can be beneficial for compatibility testing, troubleshooting, or performance evaluation.
-By following the steps outlined in this guide, you can easily enable Legacy X.Org or disable GPU rendering to suit your needs.
+Switching between Enabling Legacy X.Org or Disabling GPU Rendering on Linux can be useful for compatibility testing, troubleshooting, or performance evaluation.
+By following the steps in this guide, you can easily toggle between Legacy X.Org and GPU rendering to meet your specific needs.